Miracle656/allgodapp2024/README.md

 # algo_dapp

-This starter full stack project has been generated using AlgoKit.
+This starter full stack project has been generated using AlgoKit and guide on how to run algoDID on your local machine.
 See below for default getting started instructions.

 ## Setup